thomaspreece/OwnRecipes/docs/Updating_the_App.md

 1. Creates a `docker-prod.version.yml` file with the required image tags.
 2. Downloads the required images.
 3. Takes a backup of the database and your images.
-4. Restarts the OpenEats servers.
+4. Restarts the OwnRecipes servers.

 Enjoy!